GoogleCloudPlatform/java-docs-samples/bigtable/beam/workload-generator/README.md

     --parameters workloadRate=$WORKLOAD_QPS
     ```

 1. Make sure to cancel the job once you are done.
+Search the job name in the list of ids and then delete the job with that id.
+Note that it can only cancel the job once it's started, so if the snippet fails, try again or check in the [Dataflow console](https://console.cloud.google.com/dataflow).

     ```
     JOB_ID=$(gcloud dataflow jobs list --filter="name=serve-recommendation-workload" --format="value(JOB_ID)" --region="us-central1" --status=active --limit=1)
     gcloud dataflow jobs cancel $JOB_ID --region=$REGION
     ```

-1.
 ### Deploying a template instructions

 These instructions are for maintenance of the workload generator, but if you